TheTuxNet/DataScienceNotes/JP_CheatSheet.md

 ## What is Jupyter-Notebook?

 Jupyter Notebook is one of the most widely used tool in data science that use Python.
 This is due to the fact that it is an ideal environment for developing reproducible data analysis pipelines with Python.
-Data can be loaded, transformed, and modeled all inside a single Notebook, where it’s quick and easy to test out code and explore ideas along the way.
+Data can be loaded, transformed, and modeled all inside a single Notebook, where it's quick and easy to test out code and explore ideas along the way.
 In addition, inline-formatted text lets you take notes to better document and share your work.

 ![Intro](img/intro.png)